Updated: December 6th, 2021

 To understand what SEO content means, it’s useful to look at the phrase in two parts:

-- The first part – “SEO” (search engine optimization) – is the process of optimizing your website and content so that it shows up higher in search engine results pages for specific search terms.
+- The first part – “SEO” (search engine optimization) – is the process of optimizing your website and content so that it shows up higher in search engine results for specific search terms.

 - The second part – “content” – is any information that you publish online that can be indexed by search engines.
 This includes website content, blog posts, images, graphics, and videos.